-Betting Tip #3Learn The History Between The Teams?
+Betting Tip #3Learn The History Between The Teams

-Bogey teams exist in soccer as well, and teams from different leagues essentially only have a chance to meet in the Champions League (because let’s be frank, when will the same two Europa League sides run into each other in the CL at a later date?).
+Bogey teams or rivals exist in soccer as well, and teams from different leagues essentially only have a chance to meet in the Champions League (because let’s be frank, when will the same two Europa League sides run into each other in the CL at a later date?).

 Since the different sides from the same nation are kept apart by the rules until the last eight of the competition, certain matchups will inevitably crop up over and over again due to the pure luck of the draw.

 If a team has a considerable advantage over their opponents in the lifetime results, you don’t want to count them out even if their present quality doesn’t live up to the glorious past.

 Betting Tip #4Consider Past Champions League Results And Experience

-In the broader context, the more time you’ve spent in the Champions League, the more likely you’ve got a handle on the high-stakes knockout games the competition.
+In the broader context, the more time you’ve spent in the Champions League, the more likely you’ve got a handle on the high-stakes knockout games of the competition.

-The Champions League is a golden goose and continuous participation will inevitably net you more, and more money, creating an ever-growing gap between the successful teams and the ones that couldn’t squeeze into the top sixteen.
+The Champions League is a golden goose and continuous participation will inevitably net you more and more money, creating an ever-growing gap between the successful teams and the ones that couldn’t squeeze into the top sixteen.

 The 2019/2020 season was the first one where no teams made it into the knockout round from elsewhere than the five big European Leagues (you know the drill: the English Premier League, Spain’s La Liga, Italy’s Serie A, the Bundesliga and France’s Ligue 1).

-Home Advantage Still Matters – And So Do Away Goals
+Betting Tip #5Home Advantage Still Matters – And So Do Away Goals

 Just because it’s hard to quantify doesn’t make it any less real: the familiarity of the surroundings – the size of the pitch, the locker room, the noises, and the sights – seem to add up to something by itself.

 If you failed to keep a clean sheet as the home side, even a massive advantage could potentially be overturned – just ask PSG about the famous ‘remontada’ in 2017.

-How Does The UEFEA Champions League Works
+How Does The UEFEA Champions League Work?

 Over there next few months, there are three qualifying rounds with two legs each.
 The playoff round draw takes place in early August.